 Summer is synonymous with vacation, and that includes getaways for the entire family, both two- and four-legged.
-More families are opting to travel with their dogs, and the travel industry has responded with an increasing number of dog-friendly venues.
+More families are interested in traveling with dogs, and the travel industry has responded with an increasing number of dog-friendly venues.

 Unfortunately, certain mistakes—whether innocent or intentional—can put the future of pet travel at risk.
-Just one bad incident can cause a location to rethink its pet policy entirely.
+Just one bad incident can cause a venue or even an entire location to add restrictions to its pet policy.

-To make sure the number of dog-friendly venues continues to grow, and to ensure that the memories that you bring back from your vacation are good ones, here are the top things to avoid doing on your next road trip with your dog:
+To make sure the number of dog-friendly venues continues to grow, and to ensure that the memories that you bring back from your vacation are good ones, here are the top things to avoid doing when traveling with your dog:

 While a growing number of locations permit pets, you’ll still find many venues that don’t, including many museums, fine dining establishments (and indoor restaurants), stores, theme parks, protected areas such as caverns, and more.
 If the venue isn’t dog-friendly, adjust your plans and don’t attempt to sneak in your dog.